ncbi/elastic-blast-docs/docs/source/overview.rst

 * You shut down ElasticBLAST after the search is done, deleting the resources but not the results.

 * You can download the results from the cloud bucket to your local machine or leave them there for further processing in the cloud.
 We also provide a script to start the search and download the results.
-See :ref:`elb_submit_and_wait` for details.
+See :ref:`tutorial_submit_and_wait_script` for details.

 To do your first ElasticBLAST run, go to the :ref:`quickstart-gcp` or the :ref:`quickstart-aws`